(image credits, IG: philodendreams)

 Bright, indirect light is perfect for Macodes petola care.
 This is positioned as a shade-loving plant and I’d agree with that.

-But a little bright filtered light brings out the colours in the leaves much better in my experience.
+But a little bright filtered light brings out the colors in the leaves much better in my experience.
 Also, very low light makes the rhizomes leggy.

 Direct sunlight is a clear no-no. Leaves will fade and scorch in direct sunlight.